assembler-school/filesystem-explorer/README.md

 # PHP Local FileSystem explorer <!-- omit in toc -->
 _A File Explorer made with PHP, HTML, JS and CSS_
->This project you will have to create a system file explorer that allows the user to navigate, create directories and upload files in the same way as he would in his usual operating system.
+>This project is part of the Master in Software Development.
+The objective was to create a system file explorer that allows the user to navigate, create directories and upload files in the same way as he would in his usual operating system.

->The file explorer is a tool that allows you to directly view and manipulate the files and directories associated with a path, so you must take into account from which path the user starts and which path they can access.

 ## Index <!-- omit in toc -->